 Also luckily I had an anchor ready to set.
 This stopped the drift and gave me time to calm down and get help.

-Even if you are not planning to anchor, having one all set up and ready to go is a major source of security on your boat.
+Even if you are not planning to throw your outboard overboard, or to actually anchor your boat, having one all set up and ready to go is a major source of security on.

 Heavy or Light Anchor Style?